Moraine Lake vs Lake Louise: Which Banff Lake Should You Visit?

 The only issue with hiking at Moraine Lake is getting to Moraine Lake with the new parking restrictions.
 The Moraine Lake Bus Company, can get you there at sunrise to start your adventure.

-Lake Louise Hiking
+Hiking at Lake Louise

 I always love hiking around Lake Louise as almost every hike gives beautiful views of the brilliant Lake Louise below.
 There are many hikes around Lake Louise for beginners and advanced hikers.
-The most popular is the Lake Agnes Teahouse Trail, followed by the Plain of 6 Glaciers and the Beehive Circuit.
+The most popular is the Lake Agnes Teahouse Trail, followed by the Plain of Six Glaciers and the Beehive Circuit.

+Fun scrambles in the area include Fairview Summit, Devil’s Thumb, and Mount Niblock.
 As Lake Louise sits at a lower elevation than Moraine Lake, many hikes are accessible sooner.
-Starting in late May/Early June, you can begin to complete some of the lower elevation hikes.
+Starting in late May/Early June, you can begin to complete some of the lower-elevation hikes.

 Canoeing: Moraine Lake vs. Lake Louise